TBD54566975/developer.tbd.website/site/blog/2024-10-29-tbd-innovators-1024.md

 ## Ariton

-Developed by Sondre Bjellås (@sondreb), Ariton is a Web5 community SuperApp, a decentralized platform for building and managing communities!
+Developed by Sondre Bjellås ([@sondreb](https://github.com/sondreb)), Ariton is a Web5 community SuperApp.
+It acts as a decentralized platform for building and managing communities!
 Ariton runs on any device with the ability to add any Mini Apps (or features) you want, like chat, groups, events, notes and more.
 Built on free and open standards, your identity and data is always in your full control.
 Currently in prototype stage, you can learn more and [try it out here](https://ariton.app/#learn).

 ## Kin AI